RensTillmann/vim-cheat-sheet/README.md

-v_I	  # insert text left of the block selection v_A	  # append text right of the block selection v_$A	  # append text at the end of each line within the block selection (including short lines) p	  # paste/put back text that was previously deleted with for instance commands like: `d` or `x` P	  # same as `p` but puts the text before the cursor "*p	 "# paste/put text from the clipboard back into the text
+v_I	  # insert text left of the block selection v_A	  # append text right of the block selection v_$A	  # append text at the end of each line within the block selection (including short lines) v_c	  # change the text within the block selection (puts you in INSERT mode) v_C	  # delete the text within the block selection till the end of the line and puts you in INSERT mode p	  # paste/put back text that was previously deleted with for instance commands like: `d` or `x` P	  # same as `p` but puts the text before the cursor "*p	 "# paste/put text from the clipboard back into the text